bids-standard/bids-specification/src/02-common-principles.md

 other continuous acquisition data - see below for details).
 Names MUST be separated with tabs.
 String values containing tabs MUST be escaped using double quotes.
 Missing and non-applicable values MUST be coded as `n/a`.
-Numerical values MUST employ the dot (`.`) as decimal separator and MUST NOT be specified in scientific notation.
+Numerical values MUST employ the dot (`.`) as decimal separator and MAY be specified in scientific notation.
 TSV files MUST be in UTF-8 encoding.

 Example: